SherlockPsy/Life/TOTAL_PLAN.md

 - Not rendered to the user
 - Not returned by any endpoint
 - Append-only and immutable
+- Timestamped and attributed

 2. Writing rules
-2.1 Private entries MAY be written only when public text is written.
+2.1 Private entries MAY be written on any invocation opportunity, regardless of whether a public block is written.
-2.2 Private entries MUST NOT be written alone.
+2.2 Private entries MUST NOT be disclosed by any HTTP response.
-2.3 Append-only.
+2.3 Private entries MUST be append-only.
 Never edited.
 Never deleted.
+2.4 Private entries MUST NOT be represented as variables, meters, flags, counters, decay, or refresh cycles.

 3. Visibility rules
 - No HTTP access
 - No inference via metadata
 - No “private ledger count” exposed
+- No “private summary” exposed as authoritative reality

 4. Rereading rules
 4.1 Only the owning agent may reread their private ledger.

+5. Idempotency
+- If request_id repeats, return the exact previously stored response.
+- Perform no new writes (public or private).

-5. Forbidden
+6. Forbidden
-- No behavioural meters, flags, or counters
+- No behavioural meters, flags, counters, decay, refresh cycles
 - No director logic
+- No summary-as-authority

+NOTE ON SUMMARIES:
-- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)
+- V6 allows summaries only as non-authoritative reading aids derived from written text.
+- This milestone does not require implementing summaries unless a Work Order explicitly introduces them.

 ================================================================================
 EXECUTION CANON — MILESTONE 6 — PRIVATE LEARNING INFLUENCES SPEECH